-Psychology A Level Attachment questionWatch
+Psychology A Level Attachment questionWatch this thread

 Please could someone read my answer to this question and tell me if its ok?
 I'm studying 3 A Levels all via distance learning and I'm finding it really challenging and lonely!
 Thankyou